WiredG1/the_collector/README.md

-# downloader
+# the_collector
-Tool to collect bulk mp4s from a certain site.
+Tool to collect bulk mp4s from an anime streaming site.

+# Usage
+- `python3 downlaoder.py 'one punch man'`
+- follow the prompts